 <!-- htttps://codeberg.org/astrid/j4examplecode/raw/branch/t8/src/components/com_foos/language/de-DE/com_foos.ini --> COM_FOOS_NAME="Vorame: " ...

-We add the mandatory English version in the file
+We add the English version to the file

 In the next chapters more language strings will be added.
 I will not mention them separately there.
 I have already integrated most of them into the sample files in this lesson.
 This way I avoid that the files appear in the diff view and blow it up unnecessarily.
 Specifically, I mean the diff view of the program code of the various chapters on Github, which I refer to here.

 So that the language files are copied to Joomla Core when the extension is installed, we add the

 <folder>language</folder> entry for the frontend and the backend to the manifest.